Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Discussion

 This compression due to pressure build-up from pulsed laser heating has been previously reported in Pd thin films \cite{Suzana2023b}.
 For crystal A, in Fig. \ref{fig:Bragg_peak_COM_FWHM_x}, we observe a compression of the average lattice constant between 0 to 20 ps at $\mathrm{170\ mJ/cm^2}$ and $\mathrm{230\ mJ/cm^2}$.
 Using Eq. \ref{eq:homo_strain}, this corresponds to a compressive strain of $-0.025\ \%$ and $-0.032\ \%$, respectively.
 This is consistent with a previous study on Pd thin films with a laser fluence of $\mathrm{800\ mJ/cm^2}$, which revealed a maximum compression of $-0.032\ \%$ at 20 ps \cite{Suzana2023b}.

 The coherent diffraction results allow the compression to be visualised directly in the model images of Fig. \ref{fig:Model}.
 The effect is clearest at $\mathrm{110\ mJ/cm^2}$ in Fig. \ref{fig:Model}b and appears to be overwhelmed by larger expansions at higher fluences.
-It appears that because of the inhomegeneous electron heating, only the front part of the crystal facing the laser expands to create a pressure wave that compresses the back of the crystal.
+It appears that because of the inhomegeneous electron heating, only the front part of the crystal facing the laser expands to create a pressure wave that compresses the back of the crystal, which is also observed by our 1D TTM simulation of Pd in Supplementary Fig. \ref{supp-fig:TTM_simulation_maps}c.
 As thermal diffusion causes the temperature to equilibrate, the boundary between the expanded and compressed regions is seen to have migrated through the crystal after 50 ps.

 According to Fick's law of diffusion, the heat flow is proportional to the temperature gradient.
 The solution to the one-dimensional heat equation predicts a Gaussian distribution from an impulse of heat at time $t=0$, with a thermal diffusion width, $w$,